sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu.md

 ## Securing etcd peer communication

-While enabling secure agent-to-server communication involves the change of one line, securing etcd peer communication is more involved and requires modifying several attributes inside of the configuration at `/etc/sensu/backend.yml`.
+Let' start by covering how to secure etcd peer communication via the configuration at `/etc/sensu/backend.yml`.
 Let's look at the parameters you'll need to configure:

 {{< highlight yml >}}
 ##